Dhruv-2003/Oracles-mru-integration/README.md

 2. Integrate with Oracle: Depending on the Oracle service, integrate the appropriate API or contract to retrieve live price data.

+You can replace the address according the pair and the network of you choice in the above examples

 Example for Chainlink
 ```solidity